WillAbides/release-train/README.md

 ### change-level

 The level of change in the release.
-Either "major", "minor", "patch" or "no change".
+Either "major", "minor", "patch" or "none".

 ### created-tag